SHROPSHIRE’S PREMIER

 Would you like a friendly, experienced family business to be on hand in your area for all you require for your hot tub?

-Shropshire Pools and Spas is based at Percy Throwers garden Centre in Shrewsbury Shropshire and with over 26 years of experience in the hot tub and pools trade, we can provide aftercare for you and your hot tub for your peace of mind.
+Shropshire Pools and Spas covers Shropshire and North Wales with over 30 years of experience in the hot tub and pools trade.
+We can provide aftercare for you and your hot tub for your peace of mind.
 We offer regular servicing and maintenance of your hot tub as well as being on hand for advice for anything you are not sure of.
 When things go wrong, we endeavour to help in the best way we can.

 How much does it cost to run a hot tub?